-The Scenario enables theoretical application of knowledge into practice in circumstance when the apprentice has not been directly exposed to the area of work; such as leasehold matters.
-The assessment of scenarios should allow the apprentice to show their ability to problem solve and use their critical thinking skills to resolve issues that are relevant to the role of a Conveyancing Technician, but not necessarily common to their role in the business.
+The scenario enables theoretical application of knowledge into practice in circumstance when the apprentice has not been directly exposed to the area of work; such as agricultural or commercial matters.
+The assessment of scenarios should allow the apprentice to show their ability to problem solve and use their critical thinking skills to resolve issues that are relevant to the role of a Licensed Conveyancer, but not necessarily common to their role in the business.

-The Showcase is based on real-work products which, taken together, cover the totality of the Standard, and provides a demonstration of the application of knowledge and competence in the work environment.
-This increases accuracy and validity by providing the assessor with an opportunity to assess depth and breadth in the application of underlying knowledge, skills and behaviours combined to bring about satisfactory conclusion, under supervision for a range of standard conveyancing matters.
+The showcase is based on real-work products which, taken together, cover the totality of the Standard, and provides a demonstration of the application of knowledge and competence in the work environment.
+This is a key factor for employers in the validity of the final assessment decision.
+This again increases accuracy and validity by providing the assessor with an opportunity to assess depth and breadth in the application of underlying knowledge, skills and behaviours combined to bring about satisfactory conclusion, under supervision for a range of standard conveyancing matters.

-The Professional helps clarify any questions the independent assessor has from their assessment of the summative showcase.
-It will confirm and validate judgements about the quality and appropriateness of work and will enable the assessor to explore aspects of the work, including how it was carried out and why a course of action was taken in more detail, if appropriate.
+The Professional Discussion helps clarify any questions the independent assessor has from their assessment of the summative showcase.
+It will confirm and validate judgements about the quality and appropriateness of work and will enable the assessor to explore aspects of the work,; and if including how it was carried out and why a course of action was taken in more detail.

-The role of the Internal Quality Assurance organisation is critical, ensuring that assessments are only assessed by suitably qualified and trained assessors, using approved tools and materials, with documented criteria, as well as robust internal verification and quality control processes.
+The role of the internal quality assurance organisation is critical, ensuring that assessments are only undertaken by suitably qualified and trained assessors, using approved tools and materials, with documented criteria, as well as robust internal verification and quality control processes.